 If you see any of these signs, take your dog to the vet immediately.
 Your vet will ask questions to help them work out the cause.
 It can be helpful for the vet if you suggest what might have caused the allergic reaction.

 The most common causes for an allergic reaction in dogs:

 - Vaccine (rare)

-If the vet decides that you dog has had an allergic reaction, treatment options may include an antihistamine, antibiotic, or steroids.
+If the vet decides that your dog has had an allergic reaction, treatment options may include an antihistamine, antibiotics, or steroids.
 They may want to take skin or blood tests, and depending on the diagnosis, may recommend a special diet for your dog.

 When a dog has an abscess, it is likely to be very painful for them.
 A dog in pain should always be handled with care, as they are more likely to lash out and bite a person in this state, even if the dog is not typically aggressive.